 When do you ship the irises?
 We ship all of our irises in late July (by request), mid August (northern and north eastern states)and early September (southern and western states).
 You will be sent an email when your order has been received and another one when your iris order has been shipped.
 Please call us if you have not received your iris by the second week of September or if you received an email saying that your order has been shipped but did not receive the order after waiting a week.

 Do you have a minimum order?
 No, we do not have a minimum order however, the shipping is more (per plant) when you order just one compared to when you order more.

 How are your shipping charges calculated?
 Since we are shipping live plants, we only ship irises using priority mail so that they get to you quickly and in excellent condition.
-Currently, shipping is $5.00 per order plus .50 per rhizome for orders within CA. Shipping is 5.50 per order plus .50 per rhizome for these western states: AZ,CA,CO,ID,MT,NV,NM,OR,UT,WA,WY.
-Shipping is $6.00 per order plus .50 per rhizome for these states: AK,ND, SD,NB,KS,OK,TX,LA,AR,MO,IA,MN,WI,IL,MS,AL,TN,KY,OH,MI.
-All other states are $7.00 per order, plus .50 per rhizome.
+Currently, shipping is $4.00 per order plus .50 per rhizome for orders within CA. Shipping is 5.50 per order plus .50 per rhizome for these western states: AZ,CA,CO,ID,MT,NV,NM,OR,UT,WA,WY.
+Shipping is $6.50 per order plus .50 per rhizome for these states: AK,ND, SD,NB,KS,OK,TX,LA,AR,MO,IA,IN,MN,WI,IL,MS,AL,TN,KY,OH,MI.
+All other states are $7.50 per order, plus .50 per rhizome.
 We try to keep our shipping costs as low as possible but the postal prices seem to keep going up.
 We don’t have a minimum order.

 How are the iris shipped and how many do you get per item ordered?
 Each iris is shipped as a bare root plant with a 6-8" fan leaf.
 You get one rhizome or "bulb" per item ordered.
 The rhizomes multiply quickly for example, for each rhizome that you plant in August you should have 2 to 4 new babies growing and one stalk of flowers.
 The following spring those "babies" will be the ones that bloom and each of those will probably have 2 to 4 babies of their own.